Altoids: Altoids Strips

 In 2003, breath strips in peppermint and cinnamon flavors were introduced.
 They were discontinued.

 Altoids Arctic

-In 2014, Eclipse Mints, another Wrigley product, were rebranded as Altoids Arctic, with the tin remaining identical save for labelling.
-The rebranded mints were released in only Peppermint, Wintergreen, and Strawberry, doing away with the wider varieties of Eclipse such as Cinnamon, Winterfrost, and several other flavors, as well as the chewable.
+In 2014, Eclipse Mints, another Wrigley product, was rebranded as Altoids Arctic, with the tin remaining identical save for labelling.
+The rebranded mints were released in only peppermint, wintergreen, and strawberry, doing away with the wider varieties of Eclipse, such as cinnamon, winterfrost, and several other flavours, as well as the chewable format.
 As before, each tin contains 1.2 oz, or about 50 mints.

 Retro Sours

 In 2024, a revival of the discontinued Altoids Sours was introduced under the name Retro Sours.
-Produced by Iconic Candy, these candies feature flavors such as citrus, tangerine, and mango.
+Produced by Iconic Candy, these candies feature flavours such as citrus, tangerine, and mango.
 Though not manufactured by the original brand, the re-release garnered attention for its nostalgic appeal.